Stanhope Forbes

-Stanhope Alexander Forbes (18 November 1857 - 2 March 1947) was an Irish artist and a founding member of the influential Newlyn school of painters.
+Stanhope Alexander Forbes (18 November 1857 - 2 March 1947) was a British artist, born in Ireland, and a founding member of the influential Newlyn school of painters.
 He was often called 'the father of the Newlyn School'.

 Personal life

 Forbes was born in Dublin, the son of Juliette de Guise Forbes, a French woman, and William Forbes, an English railway manager, who was later transferred to London.
 He had an older brother, Sir William Forbes, who was a railway manager for the London, Brighton, and South Coast Railway.